De Winton Station Garden Railway

 As you approach the central entrance or breezeway, a railway mural and 3D station greets you.
 Once you step inside the caboose entry and go directly down to the lower level you will be surprised to see a "G" scale layout complete with scenery.

-One of the enduring features of the side entry and the lower indoor layout are the hand painted murals.
+One of the enduring features of the side entryway and the lower indoor layout are the hand painted murals.
 I believe they enhance a certain visual enjoyment as you watch and hear the trains travel past.

 This project will provide enjoyment for many cold winters to follow and is far from complete, yet still far enough along to provide the vision I have for the basement - a livable guest area with an action filled railway theme.

-Enough said, now please enjoy your pictorial visit to De Winton Station Garden Railway, and plan to visit us on your next trip to the Calgary area.
+Enough said, now please enjoy your pictorial visit to DeWinton Station, and perhaps plan to visit us by appointment only on your next trip to the Calgary area.

 Introduction History Overview